 2. Square Corners in Pockets

-CNC machines employ round cutting tools, so creating a perfectly square corner is not possible through standard machining processes.
-This can be solved by simply adding a radius to any pockets or cutouts with mating edges, which rarely affects part functionality or assembly.
-Certain processes like EDM can technically create square corners, but they will significantly increase cost and lead time compared to standard CNC milling.
+CNC machines use round cutting tools, which makes perfectly square internal corners impossible to achieve with standard machining processes.
+In most cases, adding a radius to pockets or cutouts has little to no impact on part function or assembly.
+While processes such as EDM can create square corners, they significantly increase cost and lead time compared to standard CNC milling.

 3. Raised Text Instead of Engraved Text

-While raised or embossed text may look appealing, it adds significant expense and machining time to your project, especially for small letters.
-In addition, due to CNC tool radius limitations, raised text requires corner radii that can distort letter shapes and render them difficult to read.
-Engraved text is faster to produce, more durable, and typically provides better legibility.
+Raised or embossed text may look appealing, but it adds machining time and cost, particularly for small lettering.
+Tool radius limitations also require corner radii that can distort letter shapes and reduce readability.
+Engraved text is faster to machine, more durable, and typically easier to read, making it a better choice for most applications.

 4. Excessively Thin Walls

-Walls under ⅛” thick can lead to chatter, where a part vibrates during cutting.
-This can result in poor surface finish, dimensional inaccuracy, or even part failure.
-Thin sections are also more prone to warping and damage during handling.
-When possible, simply add thickness to your walls to better withstand the machining process, adding to the longevity of the part and saving on costs.
+Walls thinner than 1/8 inch are more susceptible to chatter, where vibration occurs during cutting.
+This can result in poor surface finish, dimensional inaccuracies, or part failure.
+Thin walls are also more likely to warp or sustain damage during handling.
+When possible, increasing wall thickness improves rigidity, machining stability, and overall part quality while reducing cost.

 5. Draft Angles Designed for Molds